emoriarty/battleship/README.md

 y-axis.
 While in real world y-axis goes up (or what we think is "up" in earth).
 Inside a computer, the y-axis is inverted.
 This is because the starting position in the screen are set on the top left corner.
-So, the game takes place in teh II quadarant (as seen in the above image) but with a positive y-axis.
+So, the game takes place in teh IV quadarant (as seen in the above image) but with a positive y-axis.

 ## Random Positioning